-- 27. The Housing Mitigation requirements for this project shall be met through payment of the current applicable housing fee for residential uses in effect at the time of building permit submittal, unless an Alternate Housing Mitigation Plan (AHMP) in accordance with Municipal Code Chapter 17.136 is approved prior to building permit submittal.
-If an AHMP is proposed, it shall be reviewed by the Community and Economic Development Department prior to consideration of the AHMP by the Planning and Economic Development Commission.
-If the applicant requests that the AHMP be considered separately from the approval for the associated project, the applicant shall be responsible for payment of staff time at the Town's established billing rates for the review and processing of the AHMP. - 28.
-As required by the North Village Specific Plan (NVSP), the applicant shall comply with NVSP Housing Policy #3 that prohibits construction workers who reside outside of Mono or Inyo County to be housed in the RMF-1 zoning district.
-Documentation of the provision of housing for contractor employees shall be provided to the Town, upon request. - 29.
-Hotel room stays shall be short-term and shall be limited to no more that 30-days at a time. - 30.
-All condominium units within the project that are rented on a transient / nightly basis are subject to the regulations of the Town's Quality of Life Ordinance (Municipal Code Chapter 5.40). - 31.
-The applicant shall submit Owner's Association CC&Rs for the maintenance and control of common area for review and approval by the Community and Economic Development Director prior to issuance of a Certificate of Occupancy. - 32.
+- 29. All resort condominium units are subject to the regulations of the Town's Quality of Life Ordinance (Municipal Code Chapter 5.40). - 30.
+The applicant shall submit Owner's Association CC&Rs for the maintenance and control of common areas for review and approval by the Community and Economic Development Director prior to Final Map approval. - 31.
 The project shall meet the requirements of Municipal Code Chapter 17.40 (Water Efficient Landscape Regulations), including the Landscape Documentation Package.
 A final landscape and irrigation plan shall be submitted to, and approved by, the Community and Economic Development Department prior to building permit issuance.
 Said landscape and irrigation plan shall substantially conform to the preliminary landscape plan approved by the Planning and Economic Development Commission.
 All landscape plantings shall be maintained in a healthy and growing condition at all times (as applicable for the season) and individual plants shall be replaced if they become diseased or die.
 Landscaping and irrigation systems within the public right-of-way within or adjacent to the project area shall be maintained by the property owner, with the exception of benefit assessment district areas.

-Pursuant to the North Village Specific Plan, all trees greater than 12 inches dbh (diameter at breast height) that are required to be removed due to improvements, shall be replaced on a one-to-one basis either on-site or on an off-site approved by the Community and Economic Development Director.
+Pursuant to the North Village Specific Plan, all trees greater than 12 inches dbh (diameter at breast height) that are required to be removed due to improvements, shall be replaced on a one-to-one basis either on-site or on an off-site location approved by the Community and Economic Development Director.
 Trees recommended for removal based on health, overstock, etc. by a qualified professional are not required to be replaced.
 Trees used for revegetation and landscaping purposes shall be a minimum size of 2-inch caliper.
 Selective use of smaller native trees may be permitted.
-Shrubs used for revegetation and landscaping purposes shall be a minimum size of 2-gallon container category.
+Shrubs used for revegetation and landscaping purposes shall be a minimum 2-gallon container size.
 If trees larger than 2-inch caliper are used, the total number of replacement trees may be reduced, subject to approval by the Community and Economic Development Director.